Malacca Sultanate: Early foundation

 The founding of Malacca is generally taken to be c.
 1400.
 The region was dominated by the Srivijaya empire centered on Palembang in Sumatra until it was weakened by the Chola Empire in the 11th century.
 By the end of the 13th century, the Javanese Singhasari followed by the Majapahit had become dominant.

-According to the Malay Annals, a prince from Palembang named Seri Teri Buana who claimed to be a descendant of Alexander the Great and Rajendra Chola I, stayed on Bintan Island for several years before he set sail and landed on Temasek in 1299.
+According to the Malay Annals, a prince from Palembang named Seri Teri Buana who claimed to be a descendant of Alexander the Great stayed on Bintan Island for several years before he set sail and landed on Temasek in 1299.
 The Orang Laut, known for their loyal services to Srivijaya, eventually made him king of a new kingdom called Singapura.
 In the 14th century, Singapura developed concurrently with the Pax Mongolica era and rose from a small trading outpost into a centre of international trade with strong ties to the Yuan dynasty.

 In an effort to revive the fortune of Malayu in Sumatra, in the 1370s, a Malay ruler of Palembang sent an envoy to the court of the first emperor of the newly established Ming dynasty.
 He invited China to resume the tributary system, just like Srivijaya did centuries earlier.
 Learning of this diplomatic maneuver, King Hayam Wuruk of Majapahit sent an envoy to Nanking and convinced the emperor that Malayu was their vassal, and not an independent country.
 Subsequently, in 1377—a few years after the death of Gajah Mada, Majapahit sent a punitive naval attack against a rebellion in Palembang, which caused the diaspora of the Palembang princes and nobles.

 By the second half of the 14th century, the Kingdom of Singapura grew wealthy.
 However, its success alarmed two regional powers at that time, Ayutthaya to the north and Majapahit to the south.
 As a result, the kingdom's fortified capital was attacked by at least two major foreign invasions before it was finally sacked by either Ayutthaya or Majapahit in 1398.
 The last king of Singapura then fled to the west coast of the Malay Peninsula.